Next Australian federal election

-The next Australian federal election will be held on or before 20 May 2028 (for the House and half the Senate) or on before 23 September 2028 (for just the House) or on or before 18 March 2028 (for a double dissolution election) to elect members of the House of Representatives and half of the Senate to the 49th Parliament of Australia.
+A federal election is scheduled to be held by 2028 (Note: On or before 20 May 2028 (for the House and half the Senate), or on or before 23 September 2028 (for just the House), or on or before 18 March 2028 (for a double dissolution election).) to elect members of the House of Representatives and half of the Senate to the 49th Parliament of Australia.

-It is expected that the incumbent Prime Minister Anthony Albanese will lead his Labor majority government to seek a third three-year term in government.
-They are expected to be challenged by the LiberalNational Coalition, led by opposition leader Sussan Ley.
-It is expected that the Australian Greens, Pauline Hanson's One Nation, and other minor parties and independents will contest the election.
+The incumbent Labor government, led by Prime Minister Anthony Albanese, will to seek a third consecutive term in government, challenged by the Liberal–National Coalition led by Opposition Leader Angus Taylor.
+The Greens, One Nation, and other minor parties and independents will also contest the election.

 Australia has compulsory voting, with preferential instant-runoff voting in single-member seats.

+Background

+Pre-election standings

+Parties are listed according to their vote share at the last federal election.